tvannoy/matlab-rnn-dbscan/README.md

 - My [knn-graphs](https://github.com/tvannoy/knn-graphs) MATLAB library
 - Statistics and Machine Learning Toolbox

-To run the tests contained in the Jupyter notebook, you will need to install the Jupyter [matlab kernel](https://github.com/calysto/matlab_kernel).

 To use the NN Descent algorithm to construct the KNN graph used by RNN DBSCAN, you need [pynndescent](https://github.com/lmcinnes/pynndescent) and [MATLAB's Python language interface](https://www.mathworks.com/help/matlab/call-python-libraries.html).
 I recommend using Conda to set up an environment, as MATLAB is picky about which Python versions it supports.

 ## Installation